andrew/ultimate-awesome/README.md

 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.
+- [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
 - [awesome-browserify](https://github.com/browserify/awesome-browserify) - :crystal_ball: A curated list of awesome Browserify resources, libraries, and tools.